SenpaiSepehr/Bioinformatics-Genomics/Assignment1/SN-A1.md

 calling from sequencing data.
 Will be installed with samtools.

 ### Goal

-The purpose of this assignment is to introduce you to the tools (command line and R) and concepts (reproducibility, parallelization, data manipulation etc.) that you will use throughout the course.
+Introduce you to the tools (command line and R) and concepts (reproducibility, parallelization, data manipulation etc.) that you will use throughout the course.
 This assignment focuses on the construction of pipelines, which are useful for ensuring your analysis is reproducible and efficient.

-For this assignment we will be working with patient samples, and using Snakemake to build a pipeline for calling variants from sequencing data.
+We will be working with patient samples, and using Snakemake to build a pipeline for calling variants from sequencing data.
-Note that you really don’t need any understand of what variant calling is to complete this assignment, and we will cover it in more detail later in the course.

-## Experiment and Analysis (20.75 pts):
+## Experiment and Analysis:

 ### Part 1: Pipelines